ignasisols/identifying-covid19-conversations-on-Twitter/NLP_Unsupervised_MVP.md

-### Investigating the opinions regarding vaccines and mask use.
+### Investigating the opinions on Twitter regarding vaccines and mask use.

 Ignasi Sols Balcells